List of accolades received by Coco (2017 film)

-Coco garnered a variety of awards and nominations, many of them in the Best Animated Feature and Best Original Song (for "Remember Me") categories.
-It was chosen by the National Board of Review as the Best Animated Film of 2017.
+Coco garnered awards and nominations in various categories with particular recognition for Michael Giacchino's score.
 At the 90th Academy Awards, it won Best Animated Feature and Best Original Song.
 The film garnered two nominations at the 75th Golden Globe Awards, winning for Best Animated Feature Film.
 Coco also won the BAFTA Award for Best Animated Film and the Critics' Choice Movie Award for both Best Animated Feature and Best Song.
-The film led the 45th Annie Awards with thirteen nominations, and won a record-breaking eleven awards, including Best Animated Feature, Outstanding Achievement for Directing in an Animated Feature Production, Outstanding Achievement for Writing in an Animated Feature Production, and Outstanding Achievement for Voice Acting in an Animated Feature Production for Gonzalez.
-Producer Darla K. Anderson won Outstanding Producer of Animated Theatrical Motion Pictures at the 29th Producers Guild of America Awards.
-The film won two Saturn Awards for Best Animated Film and Best Music.
-The film also received nominations for Best Score Soundtrack for Visual Media and Best Song Written for Visual Media at the 61st Annual Grammy Awards.
-The film's visual effects were acclaimed by the Visual Effects Society, which gave the film awards in all four of its animated film categories.
+The film led the 45th Annie Awards with thirteen nominations, and won a record-breaking eleven awards.
+It was named one of the ten best films of 2017 by the National Board of Review.
+Various critic circles also picked Coco as the best animated feature film of the year.